quantrimang123/ilvpacman/doc/lua.md

 ```

 Multiple `UpgradeSelect` hooks run in registration order.
 Their `exclude`
 lists are unioned.
-If any hook returns `skip_menu = true`, yay applies all hook
+If any hook returns `skip_menu = true`, ilvpacman applies all hook
 exclusions and skips the native menu.
 With `skip_menu = false` or no return
 value, hook exclusions are applied first and then the native menu is shown.